DHMike57/slimux/README.md

 - `g:slimux_pane_format` customize the formatting of the panes, see the FORMATS section in `man tmux`.
   The string "`#{pane_id}: `" is always prepended to the format so Slimux can identify the selected pane.

+## Added by DHMike57

+- 'g:slimux_append = undefined' Use e.g for smlnj which wants ";\n" at the end of each expression.

 ## Other Vim Slime plugins